GoogleCloudPlatform/python-docs-samples/pubsub/cloud-client/README.rst

     at https://cloud.google.com/pubsub/docs.

     positional arguments:
-      {list,create,delete,receive}
+      project               Your Google Cloud project ID
+      {list,create,delete,receive,receive-flow-control}
         list                Lists all subscriptions for a given topic. create              Create a new pull subscription on the given topic. delete              Deletes an existing Pub/Sub topic.
-        receive             Receives a message from a pull subscription.
+        receive             Receives messages from a pull subscription. receive-flow-control
+                            Receives messages from a pull subscription with flow control.

     optional arguments:
       -h, --help            show this help message and exit